CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 Non-static Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When Linux includes support for MMC/SD/SDIO/DataFlash cards through SPI, those configurations will also be dynamic.
+When CQX96 includes support for MMC/SD/SDIO/DataFlash cards through SPI, those configurations will also be dynamic.
 Fortunately, such devices all support basic device identification probes, so they should hotplug normally.